River Cave 3.

 The Old Town in Hoi An is an UNESCO World Heritage Site, with more than 800 historic buildings preserved pretty much as they looked at the beginning of the 1800's - the whole town was destroyed at the end of the 1700's in a Vietnamese revolution called the Tay Son rebellion.
 The Champa Kingdom controlled much of this area from the 2nd to 14th centuries and made it into a major port.
 The historic buildings were mostly trading houses built by Japanese and Chinese traders in later years.
 The Chinese who settled here identified themselves by their Chinese province of origin and built assembly halls like the one here for social gatherings, meetings and celebrations.

+The American War destroyed most of the country's traditional religious life and beliefs.
 Now, about 70% of the Vietnamese follow Vietnamese folk religions or are non-religious or atheists.
 Buddhists and Christians make up the rest.
 This is in contrast to before the American war, when 70-90% of the population were Buddhist and many of the rest Christian.
 Many of the temples that now still exist are dedicated to ancestors.

 The temples are filled with walls and columns covered with elaborate wood carvings...